WASdev/sample.batch.bonuspayout/docs/Using-WDT.md

 ### Create a Runtime Environment and a Liberty Server

-For the purposes of this sample, we will create the Liberty server (step 3 in the wasdev.net instructions) a little differently to create and customize a Runtime Environment that will allow the server to directly use the configuraiton in the `batch-bonuspayout-wlpcfg` project.
+For the purposes of this sample, we will create the Liberty server (step 3 in the wasdev.net instructions) a little differently to create and customize a Runtime Environment that will allow the server to directly use the configuration in the `batch-bonuspayout-wlpcfg` project.

 #### Create a Runtime Environment in Eclipse